Sean Chiplock

 Sean Edward Chiplock (born June 21, 1990) is an American voice actor who is known for his work in English versions of Japanese video games and anime, as well as in numerous indie games.
-Based in Los Angeles, California, Chiplock is known as the voice of Rean Schwarzer in the Trails series, Revali in The Legend of Zelda: Breath of the Wild, Kiyotaka Ishimaru in Danganronpa, Yuuki Mishima in Persona 5, Diluc in Genshin Impact, Shiki Granbell in Edens Zero, Subaru Natsuki in Re:Zero, Guido Mista and Sex Pistols in JoJo's Bizarre Adventure: Golden Wind, Spider-Man in Marvel's Avengers, Pewter in AI: The Somnium Files, Noob Saibot in Mortal Kombat 11, and Kinger in The Amazing Digital Circus.
+Based in Los Angeles, California, Chiplock is known as the voice of Rean Schwarzer in the Trails series, Revali in The Legend of Zelda: Breath of the Wild, Kiyotaka Ishimaru in Danganronpa: Trigger Happy Havoc, Monotaro in Danganronpa V3: Killing Harmony, Yuuki Mishima in Persona 5, Diluc in Genshin Impact, Shiki Granbell in Edens Zero, Subaru Natsuki in Re:Zero, Guido Mista and Sex Pistols in JoJo's Bizarre Adventure: Golden Wind, Spider-Man in Marvel's Avengers, Pewter in AI: The Somnium Files, Noob Saibot in Mortal Kombat 11, and Kinger in The Amazing Digital Circus.

 Early life

-Chiplock was born in Kalamazoo, Michigan, the oldest of two sons to Deneane (née Crawley) and Jerome Chiplock.
-He has a family history of ALS, including his mother, his grandmother, and his great-aunt.
-His mother died when he was 14.
+Sean Edward Chiplock was born on June 21, 1990, in Kalamazoo, Michigan, United States, the oldest of two sons to Deneane (née Crawley) and Jerome Chiplock.
+He was raised in Saginaw, Michigan.
+Chiplock has a family history of ALS, including his mother, his grandmother, and his great-aunt; his mother died when he was 14.